Dr.Anuja Porwal Nephrologist

 MBBS, DNB Internal Medicine, DNB Nephrology

-Senior Consultant Department of Nephrology and Renal Transplant Medicine
+Director of Nephrology and Kidney Transplant

 Fortis Hospital, Noida

-Dr Anuja Porwal is a well experienced Nephrologist with 12 years of experience.
+Dr Anuja Porwal is a well experienced Nephrologist with 15 years of experience.

 Areas Of Expertise